rocher/CellularPainter/README.md

 ## Introduction

-This is my *CellularPainter_, based on the same idea than the *SonicPainter* but applied to a Cellular Automata.
-A demo can be seed on [Vimeo](http://vimeo.com/100168098)
+This is my *CellularPainter*, based on the same idea than *SonicPainter* but applied to a Cellular Automata.
+A demo can be seen on [Vimeo](http://vimeo.com/100168098)